Fort Lauderdale Drug Crime Attorney

 Call (954) 840-8713 to discuss your case with a Fort Lauderdale drug crime lawyer.
 Hager & Schwartz, P.A. provides trusted legal guidance throughout Broward County, FL.

-Types of Drug Crimes in Florida
+Types of Drug Offenses in Florida

 - Possession of illegal drugs